Turn on the dark

 Wave jumping.

 Day three and we went up to the Forest of Galloway.
 The weather didn't do us any favours but we still saw the goats and deer which live amongst the hills and trees.
-On our last full day we did some shopping in Stranraer and then drove down the coast for a picnic in one of the many laybys in metres of the water.
+On our last full day we did some shopping in Stranraer and then drove down the coast for a picnic in one of the many laybys within metres of the water.
 Naturally David insisted on paddling in the waves ignoring the less then Mediterranean temperatures.
 We stopped at several more beaches, paddled some more, then meandered off for some tea and coffee in a cafe in Drummore.
 Then back to the Gallie Craig for the evening repast and fine views westward towards Ireland.
 Finally we read, David slept and the fishermen fished as the evening sun came down.

 photo collage.